yfsun0920/DH110-2023Spring/Assignments/A06/README.md

 ### Process

+The design process starts from understanding target users.
+Considering their needs and preferences, I select the color palette and typography that both aligns with the app's goals and enhances user experience.
+Shape and layout decisions are made to facilitate intuitive navigation.
+I also need to take considerations on how different elements interact and guide the user through the interface.
+Conducting usability testing at the end is important to validate design choices.
+From a 5 second impression test, I want to ensure that the interface is not only visually appealing but also user-friendly and functional.
+This iterative process continues until the design is optimized for the intended user experience.

 ## Links to Figma File and Prototype
 <a href = "https://www.figma.com/file/f1EACnj0NWnsMQFhAqcooE/Let's-Fit-Design-System?type=design&node-id=0%3A1&t=ccXm49ebEWVrGO8p-1"> Figma file </a> with screen design variations